Featured Care Areas

 Many people believe that wearing underwire bras or getting breast implants cause cancer, but that is entirely untrue!

-It is not clear what exactly causes breast cancer, but there are some factors that may increase our risk of developing it.
+The exact causes of breast cancer are largely unknown, but there are some factors that may increase our risk of developing it.

 Other factors that increase our risk of developing breast cancer are beyond our control, unfortunately.
-This includes factors like age, family history, genetics, personal health history, the start of menstruation and menopause, and even ethnicity.
-Do you know that in Singapore, it has been found that Chinese women are at higher risk of developing breast cancer than Malay and Indian women?
+These are known as non-modifiable risk factors, such as getting older, family history of breast cancer, genetics, and ethnicity.
+For example, in Singapore, it has been found that Chinese women are at higher risk of developing breast cancer than Malay and Indian women.
+Other factors include the age at which a woman starts menstruation and menopause.

-Not so fast.
-Even if you don’t have any of the above symptoms, it is still advisable to go for regular screenings as early-stage breast cancer does not exhibit any symptoms.
+Even if you don’t have any of the above symptoms, it is still advisable to go for regular screenings as early-stage breast cancer usually does not exhibit any symptoms.

 By going for screenings, you are conducting a routine check to make sure that your breast is free of disease.
 If the results are negative, great!
 But even if they detect cancer, it is much better to have it discovered at this stage than later, when symptoms start showing up.